Preparing for Search and Reunion

 Birthparents seeking reunion often struggle with complex feelings as well.
 They may worry that they are not entitled to search or request contact or relationship with the child they placed for adoption, or had their parental rights terminated.
 They need preparation as much as adoptees do to work through their feelings and understand all that can enfold in reunion, including the impact on spouses, partners, children and other relatives.
 Unfortunately, if they are the ones that are found, they may be very unprepared.
 Adoptees should recommend they get assistance and if this happens in reverse, it is important that adoptees seek assistance for preparation.

 Search and reunion in international adoption presents additional, unique challenges.
 Cultural and language barriers can make search difficult and painful.
 Some countries’ governments are assisting in the process, like Korea and DNA data bases are helping make connections that were not possible before as with China.
 Searchers are finding birth family in Guatemala, Russia, Ethiopia and other countries.
 Long-distance relationships can be challenging but social media and advances in technology have helped many people maintain contact.
 Adoptees may benefit from guidance around managing these special circumstances.
+Both adoptees and birth family members should also be educated about Genetic Sexual Attraction.

 Reunions can bring healing even when there is disappointment.
 Adoptees who find deceased birth parents or birth parents unwilling to form a relationship, though devastating, can still establish meaningful relationships with other relatives.
-Many adoptees and birth parents say they do not regret having had the experience u2013 that the benefits they gained outweigh the hardships.
+Many adoptees and birth parents say they do not regret having had the experience that the benefits they gained outweigh the hardships.

 Professional Assistance and Other Resources